Trainee programme FAQ'S

 The training contract is for a two-year period and it is usual for trainee solicitors to complete four seats of six months each.
 Occasionally, trainee solicitors will complete a double seat but it will depend on the trainee and the departmental needs.

-Trainee solicitor seats are available in the following departments: Crime, Personal Injury, Clinical Negligence, Dispute Resolution, Family, Private Client, Housing and Civil Liberties.
+Trainee solicitor seats are available in the following departments: Criminal Defence, Personal Injury, Medical Negligence, Dispute Resolution, Family Law, Private Client, Housing Law and Civil Liberties & Human Rights.

 As the firm has more than 200 employees, based in our office at 180 North Gower Street, there are lots of opportunities for socialising outside work time.
 The firm has regular activities and entertainment events including a Christmas Party, and quarterly drinks in our bar.
 There are lots of friendly and interesting people who work at the firm for you to get to know.

-The starting salary for trainee solicitors at Hodge Jones & Allen LLP starting in September 2016 will be £24,000 per annum.
+The starting salary for trainee solicitors at Hodge Jones & Allen starting in September 2023 will be £28,000 per annum, rising to £30,000 per annum in the second year of the contract.

 Not normally.
 Trainees work as fee earners and generally don’t do administrative or non-chargeable work.
 The firm employs administrative clerks who undertake these tasks, though you may be expected to help out when necessary.